-In Windows 10/8.1/8, the built-in apps enjoy the new Modern GUI.
-These apps belong to an essential category, which a user needs in many instances, such as News, Weather, Mail, etc. Today, I upgraded a system running Windows 7 to 8.1, and all went fine.
-So after upgrading it, I tried to open the built-in Modern apps, but they kept crashing.
-I tried to reinstall the apps but it didn’t help me either.
+In Windows 11/10/8.1/8, the built-in apps enjoy the new Modern UWP GUI.
+These apps belong to an essential category, which a user needs in many instances, such as News, Weather, Mail, etc. Today, I upgraded my PC and when I tried to open the built-in UWP apps, they kept crashing.
+I tried to reinstall the apps, but it didn’t help me either.
 I was just unable to repair the Windows Store apps!

-I tried the recent fixes and others mentioned in the above link, in order to solve this issue, which includes:
+I tried the recent fixes and others mentioned in the above link to solve this issue, which includes:

 - Running Windows App Troubleshooter